ferrous-systems/why-rust/src/is-the-juice-worth-the-squeeze.md

 > Speaking of languages, it's time to halt starting any new projects in C/C++
 > and use Rust for those scenarios where a non-GC language is required.
 For the
-> sake of security and reliability. the industry should declare those languages
+> sake of security and reliability, the industry should declare those languages
 > as deprecated.

 <https://twitter.com/markrussinovich/status/1571995117233504257>